rescript-association/rescript-lang.org/CONTRIBUTING.md

 # Contributing

 Thanks for considering contributing to our platform.
 We really appreciate the help and would like to give you some tips on how to contribute in the most effective way.

-Please make sure to check out our [Code of Conduct](CODE_OF_CONDUCT.md) and make sure to follow it in all your interactions within this project and the ReasonML community.
+Please make sure to check out our [Code of Conduct](CODE_OF_CONDUCT.md) and make sure to follow it in all your interactions within this project and the community.

 ## Ways to contribute

-- Writing docs for Belt (later on BuckleScript, Reason, ReasonReact)
+- Writing docs for Belt
-- Joining in discussions on our [issue tracker](https://github.com/reason-association/reasonml.org/issues)
+- Joining in discussions on our [issue tracker](https://github.com/reason-association/rescript-lang.org/issues)
 - Give feedback for improvements (incomplete / missing docs, bad wording, search user experience / design, etc.)
 - Advanced: Help building platform features (design system, automatic testing, markdown parsing, etc.)